tbensky/PhysicsLabs/README.md

 * In the `Resources` folder you'll find measurements of the thicknesses of the plates.

-* The source used was Cs137.
+* The source used was Cs137 (663 keV gamma emitter).

 * Data would be photopeak area vs. total plate thickness.